JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 Southwark's justification for this is that the sales revenue allows more council housing to be built more cheaply elsewhere in the borough.
 However, the [Mayor's most recent annual monitoring report](https://www.london.gov.uk/sites/default/files/amr_14_final_20180927.pdf) shows a net gain of just 84 social rented homes in the three years to 2016/17.

-However, according to these sources the current actual cost of building a new social rented unit is higher than the threshold sale price.
+The cost of building new social rented homes is surprisingly high and can [exceed the £300,000 threshold]().

 Build